DjoleMan/assignment/README.md

 Simple CRUD application with NodeJS, Express and MongoDB for managing employees.</br>
 Make sure you have installed all required npm packages.
-See package.json file.
+See dependencies in package.json file.

 Run populateDB.js to populate database with data for testing:
 <pre>node populateDB.js </pre></br>